snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_28-PersistDeleteAll.md

 ## PersistDeleteAll

-Deletes all values.
-See PersistGetValue and PersistSetValue
+Deletes all values from the database.

 ###### Available from 2.10.0